On Cloudracer Review Facts

 Cloudracer is low to the ground and features a 5mm drop, allowing for a nice, quick, organic running experience.
 This shoe is marketed as a racing shoe

-, and its drop and low-to-the-ground design is good for novice speedwork.
+, and its drop and low-to-the-ground design are good for novice speedwork.

 - Attractive and stylish color scheme